jkuchar/ddd-crqs-event-sourcing-notes/README.md

 - [broadway](https://github.com/qandidate-labs/broadway)
   - feature richer
   - you have to use all (single package)
-  - more like a framework then library (overkill?)
+  - more like a framework than library (overkill?)
   - looks like a some's project by product
   - experimental support for process managers
 - [Predaddy](https://github.com/szjani/predaddy)